kjartanben/getting-and-cleaning-data-Project/README.md

 The resulting data frame is called *all.res*

+For explanation see codebook.md

-Another tidy data frame is made containing average value each variable for each activity and each subject.
+Another tidy data frame *tidy.average* made containing average value of each variable for each activity and each subject.